openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 >
 > Slade, master of the local thieves' guild, has a wealth score of 5.
 He wants to outfit all of his men with new weapons, which the GM has decided equates to wealth level 5.
 Slade can complete the purchase, but it is so taxing on his resources that for the next two weeks he can only acquire goods that are below his wealth score.
 >
-> * * * * *
+> ---
 >
 > Crazy Mac has panhandled his way up to a wealth score of 1.
 From now on, he can afford 3 square meals and a warm bed every night, because they are priced at wealth level 0.

 #### The Rule of Common Sense
 Your wealth score determines which purchases are possible given the proper circumstances.
 Obviously, if you are in the middle of a desert, you can't buy a keg of water even if you have the wealth of an emperor.
 Likewise, even though you have enough money to raise an army, the GM may rule that you still require the appropriate amount of time, effort, and charisma to convince the soldiers to follow you.

-\page

-<div class='footnote'>CHAPTER 5: WEALTH & EQUIPMENT</div>

 ### Gaining Wealth

 As you travel the stars, slay mythic beasts, and win over affluent nobles, your wealth will increase.
 The GM decides when a character's wealth increases, and the Wealth Overview table provides a few milestones of typical character wealth scores at different levels.
+Typical situations of when the GM would grant you an increase

+\page

+<div class='footnote'>CHAPTER 6: WEALTH & EQUIPMENT</div>

-Typical situations of when the GM would grant you an increase in your wealth score include acquiring a large hoard from a monster's lair, finding a buyer for an item of great power or value, or being rewarded by a great ruler.
+in your wealth score include acquiring a large hoard from a monster's lair, finding a buyer for an item of great power or value, or being rewarded by a great ruler.

 ## Carrying Capacity